spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/5-troubleshooting/1-debugging-stream-apps.md

     C --> |No| C
 ```

-Processors obtain data, manipulate and return that data for further downstream processing.
+Processors obtain data and manipulate and return that data for further downstream processing.
-Ensure the proper class level annotation `@EnableBinding(Processor.class)` is present and the handler method is implemented.
+Ensure that the proper class-level annotation (`@EnableBinding(Processor.class)`) is present and that the handler method is implemented.
 The handler method should use an input channel of `Source.INPUT`.

 ## Processors - Output

+The following diagram shows a typical debugging process for output from processors:

 ```mermaid
 graph TD;